Franklin Templeton (BEN - Free Report)

 However, like many mutual fund companies lately, Franklin Templeton is slowly making its way into the ETF world as well.
-While others have beaten the California-based company to the finish line for new ETFs, Templeton is in the process of catching up, as evidenced by its recent debut of its first exchange-traded fund, the Franklin Short Duration U.S. Government ETF (FTSD - ETF report).
+While others have beaten the California-based company to the finish line for new ETFs, Templeton is in the process of catching up, as evidenced by its recent debut of its first exchange-traded fund, the Franklin Short Duration U.S. Government ETF (FTSD - Free Report)

 The target duration for the fund looks to be three years or less, keeping the interest rate risk low.
 And since the fund focuses on government securities, default risk is pretty much non-existent, though there is always a modest inflation risk to consider.